KPMP/orion-data/README.md

 This will generate a report.csv file in your current directory

+**Remember to revert your application.properties file before checking it in!!**
+Make sure you do not check in the report.csv

 ## RegenerateZipFiles
 To regenerate zip files:
 1. Connect to mongo